portlandcodeschool/ruby-on-rails-2013Q3/syllabus.md

 Student projects
 -----------------
-After getting some basics under their collective belts, students will be required to identify one or two potential projects that they can accomplish in teams of 2 or 3.
+After getting some basics under their collective belts, students will be requested to identify one or two potential projects that they can accomplish in teams of 2 or 3.
 These projects should provide meaning or value on a topic the students find interesting.
 If they can't identify a project, Portland Code School and its network of partners and employers may have several to choose from.

 Students will pitch one of these projects to the PCS staff and will collaborate with staff to scale the scope so that students have a good chance of success by the end of term (including some failures along the way!).